pmlmodelling/oceanVal/docs/source/how_to_use.rst

 How to use oceanVal
 =====================

-Validating simulations using oceanVal involves three main steps:
+Validating simulations using oceanVal involves three steps:

-    1. Register the observational datasets you want to use for validation.
+    1. Register the observational datasets you want to use for validation
-    2. Matchup the model simulation output with the observational datasets.
+    2. Matchup the model simulation output with the observational datasets
-    3. Calculate validation statistics and generate plots.
+    3. Calculate validation statistics, generate plots and create an html summary of the performance of the simulation

 Step 1: Register observational datasets
 ------------------------------------